wh01683/Arithmetic-Parser/README.md

 Arithmetic-Parser
 =================

-An arithmetic expression parser designed for Theoretical Foundations Fall 2014.
+An arithmetic expression parser designed for Theoretical Foundations class at Georgia Southern University for Fall 2014.